-More information regarding the Basic Attention Token is available at: https://basicattentiontoken.org
+More information regarding the Basic Attention Token is available here.

-The blog post mentions that ads are targeted based on browser-side intent signals.
-What are these signals?
+How are ads targeted based on browser-side intent signals.

 As mentioned above, the browser knows almost everything you do.
 It knows what sites you visit, how much time you spend on them, what you look at, what is visible “above the fold” and not occluded by opaque layers, what searches you make, what groups of tabs you open while researching major purchases, etc.